 If the majority of the opens are happening on iPhones, you’ll want to use shorter email subject lines to get the most impact.
 Additionally, keep your offer or CTA at the beginning of your subject line where it’s most likely to be seen.
 You can also use preheader text to add more context to your subject lines in the preview pane.

-- Use different subject lines.
 If you use the same subject line over and over, it won’t excite your subscribers.
-New subject lines encourage subscribers to open emails to see the latest and greatest information you have to offer.
+So, rather than using “January 2021 company newsletter”, try to get more creative and encourage subscribers to open emails and see the latest and greatest information you have to offer.

-1. Shorter subject lines: As discussed above, research shows around 41 characters is the optimal length for a subject line.
+Short subject lines tend to win out.
+As discussed above, research shows around 41 characters is the optimal length for a subject line.
 Still, some marketing experts suggest going even shorter.

 Backlinko founder Brian Dean says subject lines which on average do not exceed 16 characters have significantly higher open rates.
 He attributes this to two factors.